austinulrigg/austinulrigg.github.io/_tutoring/tutoring-1.md

 - AP Calc / standard lower-division (124–209): **$30–$40/hr**
 - Upper-division proof / honors (334–336, 300, 402–404, 441–443, etc.): **$40–$50/hr**

-If someone’s financial situation is a barrier, we can talk and find something workable.
-Just reach out.
+If your financial situation is a barrier, we can talk and find something workable.
+Just reach out!

 Cancellation: please give me **≥ 12 hours notice** (emergencies are fine).

 ## How It Works

 1. Reach out (email or form) with course + goals.
-2. Free consult chat.
+2. Free consultation chat.
 3. Plan: milestones, exam timeline, proof skill targets.
 4. Sessions: active problem solving + teaching, or planned lessons.